 According to nirvanaguide.com1 Nirvana played Drain You, Aneurysm, Floyd The Barber, Smells Like Teen Spirit, About A Girl, Polly, Lithium, Sliver, Been A Son, On A Plain, Negative Creep, Endless, Nameless.
 Of course I remember almost none of this.
 The clearest thing in my mind is being in the loo and someone rushing in and saying "did they play [some song name here] yet?" and me saying I don't know, didn't recognise the song name.
 It might even have been "Smells Like Teen Spirit" I suppose, though I suspect I would have been moshing to that down the Air Balloon or The Pit at around this time.

 I remember the first band on Shonen Knife more clearly, and remember seeing all the t-shirts for second support Captain America, though not much about the tunes.
 I did by a Nirvana t-shirt from one of the dodgy traders outside after the gig, but gave it away to a friend.
 Wish I still had it to wear today, so people could ask me about it and I could regale them with this non story.
 Probably I will anyway.
 I will have a special t-shirt made in time for my 30th Nirvanaversary.

-Also 20 years ago today was that top of the pops performance.
+Also 20 years ago today was that top of the pops performance2.

-Paul Clarke's blog - I live in Hythe, Kent.
+Paul Clarke's blog - I live in A small town, Kent.
 Wed to Clare + father to 2, I am a full-stack web engineer, and I do js / Node, some ruby, other languages ect ect.
 I like pubbing, parkrun, eating, home automation and other diy jiggery-pokery, history, genealogy, TV, squirrels, pirates, lego, + TIME TRAVEL.